- 3 1/2 cups gluten-free all-purpose flour

 - 2 eggs, beaten

 Eggs: If you are vegan or allergic to eggs, simply replace the eggs with 2 flaxseed eggs or 4 tablespoons of oil.
-Eggs give the bread a beautiful yellow color so note that without the eggs the bread will be whiter in color on the inside.
+Eggs give the bread a beautiful yellow color so note that without the eggs the bread will be paler in color on the inside.

 Adapted from The Effortless Chic